pcingola/SnpEff/src/docs/se_buildingdb.md

 # Building databases

 SnpEff needs a database to perform genomic annotations.
-There are pre-built databases for over 2,500 genomes, so chances are that your organism of choice already has a SnpEff database available.
+There are pre-built databases for thousands of genomes, so chances are that your organism of choice already has a SnpEff database available.
 In the (unlikely?) event that you need to build one yourself, here we describe how to it.

 !!! info